 The region can be separated into three distinct geographical formations, a vast coastal plain, breathtaking inland ranges and an arid desert region extending into Australia's dry centre.
 Offshore, natural gas is not the only thing to find.
 The Dampier Archipelago boasts pristine reefs dotted with virtually untouched islands providing a snapshot into the region’s environmental past.

-The region is divided into four Local Government Authorities - Shire of Ashburton, Shire of Roebourne, the Town of Port Hedland and Shire of East Pilbara.The major towns of the Pilbara include Port Hedland, South Hedland, Karratha, Onslow, Newman, Tom Price and Marble bar.
-A significant number of Indigenous communities are also present in the Pilbara, along with historic towns such as Cossack and pastorial stations and localities which date back to an early pastoral and pearling era.
+The region is divided into four Local Government Authorities - Shire of Ashburton, City of Karratha, the Town of Port Hedland and Shire of East Pilbara.The major towns of the Pilbara include Port Hedland, South Hedland, Karratha, Onslow, Newman, Tom Price and Marble bar.
+A significant number of Indigenous communities are also present in the Pilbara, along with historic towns such as Cossack and pastoral stations and localities which date back to an early pastoral and pearling era.

 The Pilbara is home to three national parks.
 Millstream-Chichester, Karlamilyi (Ruddell River) and Karijini National Parks would have to be three of the best-kept secrets of Australia.
 The Pilbara contains some of the oldest rock in the world - including the oldest known fossilised stromatalites estimated to be 3.45 billion years old.